-- Year 1: Start with a social pension for the population aged 70 and above, maternity benefits, as well as support for children less than two years old - Year 2: Introduce conditional daycare benefits for children aged five and six - Year 3: Incorporate orphans and persons with disabilities into the initial set of beneficiaries - Years 4-10: Gradual increase in age cut-off for child grants by a few years every year, depending on fiscal space

-Alongside introducing and gradually expanding the system, monitoring and evaluation are central to the strategy.
-Systematic and frequent monitoring can address problems that might arise in the execution, such as delays in delivery, exclusion of eligible populations, corruption or other issues.
+- Year 1: Start with a social pension for the population aged 70 and above, maternity benefits, as well as support for children less than two years old - Year 2: Introduce conditional daycare benefits for children aged five and six - Year 3: Incorporate orphans and persons with disabilities into the initial set of beneficiaries - Years 4-10: Gradual increase in age cut-off for child grants by a few years every year, depending on fiscal space such as delays in delivery, exclusion of eligible populations, corruption or other issues.
 Collecting and analysing real-time information will help identify problems related to programme implementation and create a database that can be used for further programme improvement.
 Further, collecting empirical evidence on the effect of the system will be crucial to building broad political and public support for the expansion and continuation of the system.
 For solid impact evaluation, it is necessary to collect baseline information at the inception of the proposed system to compare and measure the impact.
 Not surprisingly, cash transfers in other countries have been found to have positive institutional externalities (Fiszbein et al, 2009).
 Cash transfer programmes have strengthened a results culture within the public sector by emphasising monitoring and evaluation.
 Establishing a robust monitoring and evaluation system for social protection schemes is expected to have cross-sectoral external effects by strengthening other policy implementations.